wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 **Movement:** average fly fast <br>
 **Morale:** coward <br>

 As elemental fire, the fire mephit *resists all damage* and is *immune to fire*.
-It *recovers 1 HP* every round spent ablaze or with fuel and *1* each round spent without fuel.
+It *recovers 1 HP* every round spent ablaze or with fuel and *loses 1 HP* each round spent without fuel.
 Contact with it inflicts 1 fire damage.
 It has the same properties as fire.

 Additionally, when the fire mephit dies, it explodes in a small burst of flame inflicting 1D4 damage to all adjacent creatures and setting objects ablaze.